The Hoppings

 The Hoppings is an annual travelling funfair held on the Town Moor in Newcastle upon Tyne, during the last week in June.
 It is one of Europe's largest travelling funfairs.
 In recent years, over the course of the nine days it is held, it regularly attracts around 300,000 visitors.

+Origins

 'Hoppings' was a word for an annual mediaeval fair usually held at Whitsuntide.
 Writing in 1828, Parson and White explain that: 'Hopping, in Durham and Northumberland, is a local term signifying a feast, merry-meeting, dancing or parish wake'.
 In the 19thc.
 'Hoppings' were also held in Blaydon, Swalwell, Gateshead Windmill Hills and Winlaton.

 Several origins have been suggested for the word, most of which relate to dancing.
 The name may simply derive from the Middle English word "hoppen" meaning to dance, hop, leap, bound or bounce.
 Another idea stems from the clothing which the travellers used to wear; that being of old, sack-like tops and pants.
 Clothing often became infested with fleas from the animals that travelled with the fair.
 People were often seen "jumping" or "hopping" about itching from the bites which they received.